 Sharing details will support the NHS Wales Test, Trace, Protect service’s efforts to control the spread of the virus.
-In the circumstance set out above, it is a requirement under regulation 12 of the Health Protection (Coronavirus Restrictions) (No. 2) (Wales) Regulations 2020 for organisations and businesses to take reasonable measures to minimise risk of exposure to coronavirus, which in the type of circumstances set out above can include collecting and retaining contact information.
+It is a requirement under regulation 21 of the Health Protection (Coronavirus Restrictions) (No. 4) (Wales) Regulations 2020 for organisations and businesses to take reasonable measures to minimise risk of exposure to coronavirus, which in the type of circumstances set out above can include collecting and retaining contact information.
 We ask that you encourage individuals to share their details and help them understand the reasons why they are required.
 You should advise them that their details will only be used in the event of a case, cluster or outbreak of coronavirus at your premises.
 A cluster or outbreak means more than one new case of coronavirus) that is tracked back to your premises.
 The NHS Wales Test, Trace, Protect service will use this information to check if they, and any person in their party, may have been exposed.

 How should you maintain records?

 You should hold records for 21 days from the date of each separate instance in which a staff member, customer or visitor has been on the premises.
-This covers the typical maximum 14-day incubation period of the virus and an additional seven days during which people may be infectious after symptom onset.
 This will allow for testing and contact tracing, should it be required.
 After 21 days, this information must be securely disposed of or deleted.
 When deleting or disposing of data, you must do so in a way that does not risk unintended access (e.g. use cross-cut shredders to dispose of paper documents instead of disposing in public bins, and ensuring permanent deletion of electronic files).

 General Data Protection Regulation (GDPR)